by Andrea M. Darcy

 But certain therapies put a stronger focus on feeling purposeful.
 These include:

-Writer: Andrea Blundell.
-Andrea is a psychology writer, personal development teacher, and the editor of of this blog.
-Diagnosed with adult ADHD at aged 22, she knows a thing or too about feeling like she has ten life purposes instead of one!
+Andrea M. Darcy is a psychology writer and personal development teacher.
+Diagnosed with adult ADHD at aged 23, she knows a thing or too about feeling like she has ten life purposes instead of one!
+Find her on Instagram @am_darcy